Keto Bread

 sliced keto bread on a cutting board

-I know it’s easier to grab a loaf from the store.
-Brands like Franz and Sola taste decent and are easy to find, but they contain gluten.
-There are gluten-free options like Base Culture, but at $10 a loaf, that adds up fast.
+I get it.
+It’s easier to grab a loaf from the store.
+Brands like Franz and Sola taste decent, but they contain gluten.
+The gluten-free options like Base Culture run $8-10 a loaf, and that adds up when you’re making sandwiches every week.

-The advantage of baking your own is cost and control.
-This recipe makes 18 slices from pantry ingredients for roughly $4 to $5 total.
+This recipe makes 18 slices from pantry ingredients for roughly $4-5 total.
 No wheat gluten, no modified starches, no preservatives.
-If you want something quicker for a single sandwich, try my 90 second bread instead.
+And at 12g protein per slice, most store-bought low carb breads can’t touch it (they typically land around 3-4g).
+If you want something quicker for a single serving, my 90 second bread is ready in under two minutes.

-Egg white protein powder works as a direct substitute in the same amount.
+Egg white protein powder works as a direct substitute.
 Whey protein also works.
-Avoid flavored versions (vanilla or chocolate will come through in the bread).
-I use protein powder in a lot of my baking, including my keto bagels and focaccia, so a large bag pays for itself quickly.
+I’ve tested both and the difference in the finished loaf is minimal.
+Avoid flavored versions because vanilla or chocolate will come through in the bread.
+I use protein powder in a lot of my baking, including my biscuits and yeast rolls, so a large bag pays for itself quickly.

 a turkey sandwich in from a of loaf of bread

-Sour cream does two things in this recipe.
+Sour cream does two things here.
 The acid reacts with the baking soda for extra lift, and the fat adds a slight tang that makes the bread taste less “keto” and more like actual bread.
-It’s a small amount (1/4 cup), but the difference is noticeable.
+It’s a small amount (1/4 cup), but I notice the difference every time I make a batch without it.

 If you don’t have sour cream, mix heavy cream with 1 tablespoon of apple cider vinegar (let it sit for 5 minutes first) or use plain Greek yogurt.
-All three work.
-I’ve tested them side by side and the results are close enough that I’d use whatever’s in my fridge.
+I’ve tested all three side by side and the differences are small enough that I use whatever’s in my fridge.
+Reader Stephanie swapped in Greek yogurt with pea protein and said it worked well, so there’s flexibility here.

-Counter: 1 to 2 days in a sealed bag or container.
-Keto bread doesn’t have preservatives, so it dries out faster than store-bought.
-Slice the loaf as soon as it cools so you can store individual slices.
+Counter: 1-2 days in a sealed bag or container.
+This bread doesn’t have preservatives, so it dries out faster than store-bought.
+I slice the whole loaf as soon as it cools so I can grab individual slices throughout the week.

 Refrigerator: up to 1 week.
-Wrap the loaf or individual slices in plastic wrap.
+I wrap individual slices in plastic wrap or stack them with parchment paper in a container.
 The texture firms up in the fridge, but a quick toast brings it right back.
 I always toast refrigerated slices.

 Freezer: up to 3 months.
-Wrap individual slices in plastic wrap, then place in a freezer bag.
-Pull out one or two slices at a time and toast directly from frozen (add about 30 seconds to your normal toast time).
+I separate slices with parchment paper, stack them in a freezer bag with the air squeezed out, and toast directly from frozen when I need one.
+Add about 30 seconds to your normal toast time.
 No thawing needed.

-Add an extra 1/4 tsp vanilla extract to the batter to mask the egg flavor.
-You can also replace 1-2 eggs with flax eggs (1 tbsp flaxseed meal + 3 tbsp water per egg), or add 1/2 tsp garlic powder for savory loaves.
-The egg taste mellows after 24 hours in the fridge.
+Bread tastes too eggy.
+I add an extra 1/4 tsp vanilla extract to mask the egg flavor.
+You can also replace 1-2 eggs with flax eggs (1 tbsp flaxseed meal + 3 tbsp water per egg), or toss in 1/2 tsp garlic powder for savory loaves.
+The egg taste mellows after 24 hours in the fridge, which is why I usually bake a day ahead.

-Make sure your eggs are at room temperature before mixing (cold eggs don’t incorporate as well).
-Check that your baking powder is fresh by dropping a spoonful in hot water — it should fizz vigorously.
-Bake 5-10 minutes longer than you think it needs (internal temp should reach 190-200°F).
+Dense, heavy texture.
+Make sure your eggs are at room temperature before mixing.
+Cold eggs don’t incorporate as well into the melted cheese.
+Check that your baking powder is fresh by dropping a spoonful in hot water.
+It should fizz vigorously.
+If it doesn’t, replace it.
+I bake until the internal temperature hits 190-200°F.

 About the Author